bgopi23/tp/docs/DeveloperGuide.md

 #### Detecting duplicate exercises

-Another point of consideration was with regard on how we should determine whether two exercises belonging to the same client is considered a duplicate since an exercise has multiple fields.
+Another point of consideration was with regard to how we should determine whether two exercises belonging to the same client is considered a duplicate since an exercise has multiple fields.

 To keep it simple for our initial iterations, we decided to only use lower-cased exercise names to determine duplicates.